October 21, 2024

 Advisory Services offered through Sowell Management, a registered investment adviser.
 Assets custody and online access through Fidelity Investments.
 This material is for information purposes, educational purposes, and/or illustrative use only.
 The material presented does not constitute investment advice and is not intended as an endorsement of any specific investment.
 The content is developed from sources believed to be providing accurate information; no warranty, expressed or implied, is made regarding accuracy, adequacy, completeness, legality, reliability, or usefulness of any information.
 Consult your financial professional before making any investment decision.
 Investing involves risk including the potential loss of principal, and unless otherwise stated, are not guaranteed.
 No investment strategy can guarantee a profit or protect against loss in periods of declining values.
 Past performance does not guarantee future results.

 The views are subject to change and are not intended as a forecast or guarantee of future results.
 Stated information is derived from proprietary and nonproprietary sources that have not been independently verified for accuracy or completeness.
 While Trek Wealth Solutions believes the information to be accurate and reliable, we do not claim or have responsibility for its completeness, accuracy, or reliability.
 Statements of future expectations, estimates, projections, and other forward-looking statements are based on available information and Trek Wealth Solutions’ view as of the time of these statements.
-Please check source material for more details.

 This material represents an assessment of the market and economic environment at a specific point in time and is not intended to be a forecast of future events, or a guarantee of future results.
 Forward-looking statements are subject to certain risks and uncertainties.
 Actual results, performance, or achievements may differ materially from those expressed or implied.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.
 Past performance does not guarantee future results.